 If you are normally resident in Ireland or Northern Ireland, you can apply for any our projects and for VSI Membership.
 If you are living elsewhere, please contact a branch or partner organisation in your country.

-an International Volunteer Project (1-4 weeks) through the International Project Database.
-Follow the simple instructions on the database which enables you to create an account and to make an applicatin for an International Volunteer Project.
+an VSI/SCI short term International Volunteer Project through the International Project Database.
+Follow the simple instructions on the database which enables you to create an account and to make an application for an International Volunteer Project.